Ram1709899/The-Male-Code/README.md

    - Briefly suggest liking/subscribing if the message hit home
    - Reaffirm the core code: strength > approval, clarity > confusion

 Strictly no dialogue sections, no bullet points, and no segmented explanations.
-Maintain a single-flow narrative style that keeps the viewer immersed while effortlessly learning."
+Maintain a single-flow narrative style that keeps the viewer immersed while effortlessly Listening."

 ```